andrese52/epp_workshop_web/content/morning/basic_unix.md

 Let's create a fasta file named `example_sequence.fasta`:

-{{% notice tip %}}
+{{% notice notice %}}
 Notice the extension of the file: `.fasta`.
 Fasta file is just a text file that contains nucleotide or amino acid sequences.
 We could name this file `example_sequence.txt` that it would be the same.
 The computer doesn't know `.fasta` extension, it *thinks* this is just a regular text file.
 Fasta file and many other file extensions used in bioinformatics were created by humans to humans.

- What are the two most important components of a `.fasta` file?
+Tell me what are the two most important components of a `.fasta` file?
 {{% /notice %}}

 ```bash
 $ nano example_sequence.fasta
 ```

 	  GNU nano 2.0.6                              File: example_sequence.fasta